dmlc/dgl/docs/source/api/python/dgl.function.rst

 ==================================

 This subpackage hosts all the **built-in functions** provided by DGL.
-Built-in functions are DGL's recommended way to express different types of ref:`guide-message-passing` computation (i.e., via :func:`~dgl.DGLGraph.update_all`) or computing edge-wise features from node-wise features (i.e., via :func:`~dgl.DGLGraph.apply_edges`).
+Built-in functions are DGL's recommended way to express different types of :ref:`guide-message-passing` computation (i.e., via :func:`~dgl.DGLGraph.update_all`) or computing edge-wise features from node-wise features (i.e., via :func:`~dgl.DGLGraph.apply_edges`).
 Built-in functions describe the node-wise and edge-wise computation in a symbolic way without any